Programme

 The Basic idea

 Granada as historic model demonstrates the chances of a peaceful coexistence between different cultures, but also its menaces and its fragility.
-The academy as the essence of a shared culture of the group is putting the ” tyranny of differences” of language, approach or culture into question.
+The academy as the essence of a shared culture of the group is putting the ”tyranny of differences” of language, approach or culture into question.

-City of Granada
+Granada